bytewax/bytewax/docs/guide/deployment/container.md

 4
 ```

-## Docker image
+## Docker Image

 You can run the dataflow inside a Docker image.
 You'll need an image
-with python support, and can just install Bytewax and run the
+with Python support, and can just install Bytewax and run the
 dataflow.

 Create a `Dockerfile` with the following content: